-For a reasonable price, this scope’s image quality is relatively good with uniform field brightness and focus which are very much suitable for beginners.
+For a reasonable price, this scope’s image quality is relatively good with uniform field brightness and focus, making it very suitable for beginners.

-Totally lightweight at approximately 11.5 ounces only, Weaver Kaspa’s design is also made compact and flexible to be carried around everywhere with the stylish approach of its plain matte color that is unexpected for its price.
+Impressively lightweight at approximately 11.5 ounces only, Weaver Kaspa’s design is also made compact and flexible to be carried around everywhere.
+The stylish approach of its plain matte color is also something unexpected for its price.

-Weaver Kaspa is also equipped with 2 sharp reticles you can choose from, a Dual X reticle, which allows a simple and neat quality duplex reticle, and a ballistic reticle with long-range holdovers that allow you to shoot at an estimate of 300 yards maximum.
+Weaver Kaspa is also equipped with 2 sharp reticles you can choose from: a Dual X reticle that allows a simple and neat quality duplex reticle, and a ballistic reticle with long-range holdovers that allow you to shoot at an estimate of 300 yards maximum.

 Weaver Scopes Buying Guide

 Magnification is always seen at the scopes’ name.
-You have to pay attention to it as it will indicate the proximity and clarity of your vision to your target .
+You have to carefully consider this specification because it indicates the proximity and clarity of your vision to your target .

-Especially for shooters who have poor eyesight, you might as well choose scopes with higher magnification.
-There are two types of scopes based on magnification.
+Especially for shooters who have poor eyesight, it’s good to choose scopes with higher magnification.
+To help you make the better choice, here are the two types of scopes based on magnification:

 - Fixed scopes.
-Single magnification scopes which cost less and aim targets faster.
+Single magnification scopes cost less and aim targets faster.

 - Variable scopes.
 Scopes with more than one magnification.
-These are much applicable for long-range shooting.
+These are applicable for long-range shooting.